Maxenceee/fract-ol-42/README.md

 ### Help

-Run with the `-h` parameter to display the help menu.
+Use the `-h` parameter to display the help menu.

-Run with the `-c` parameter to display the various commands available.
+Use the `-c` parameter to display the various commands available.

 <!-- You can also generate a specific fractal among the following, the Julia set, the Mandelbrot set, the Burningship set or the Apollonian gasket fractal. -->